 The unsustainable use of biological resources and the indiscriminate application of pesticides are dangerous for the environment, human and animal health.
-Polluted water has frequently led to waterborne disease outbreaks with acute and long-term health effects ranging from diarrhea to death; also, it is often the main human exposure pathway to carcinogenic organic and inorganic contaminants.
-During the last few decades, the increase in human population and the several aspects arising from globalization have introduced several additional water pollutants such as, pharmaceuticals, hormones, endocrine disrupting chemicals, viruses, and toxins [37].
-These emerging pollutants are a rising problem nowadays, especially due to the fragility of water resources [36].
+Polluted water has frequently led to waterborne disease outbreaks with acute and long-term health effects ranging from diarrhea

+175 to death; also, it is often the main human exposure pathway to carcinogenic organic and 176 inorganic contaminants.
+During the last few decades, the increase in human population and the 177 several aspects arising from globalization have introduced several additional water pollutants 178 such as, pharmaceuticals, hormones, endocrine disrupting chemicals, viruses, and toxins [37].
+179 These emerging pollutants are a rising problem nowadays, especially due to the fragility of 180 water resources [36].

 182 M. oleifera seeds have been used to remove different pollutants from water (Table 2).
 Seed 183 proteins are among the molecules responsible for water clarification [38].
-The functional groups 184 in the amino acid side chains of these proteins contribute to water clarification and the 185 mechanism of coagulation consists in adsorption and neutralization of the colloidal positive charges that attract the negatively charged impurities in water [39].
-Gassen [40] and 186 Gassenschmidt [41] reported that the coagulant active component of M. oleifera could be a 187 188 cationic peptide with a molecular weight between 6 and 16 kDa and isoelectric point at pH 10.
-Gassenschmidt [42] analyzed the primary structure of this peptide, showing large amounts of 189 190 glutamine, proline, arginine in a total of 60 residues.
-Muyibi and Okufu [43] reported that M. 191 oleifera coagulant was not effective for treatment of water with low turbidity.
+The functional groups 184 in the amino acid side chains of these proteins contribute to water clarification and the 185 mechanism of coagulation consists in adsorption and neutralization of the colloidal positive 186 charges that attract the negatively charged impurities in water [39].
+Gassen et al. [40] and Gassenschmidt et al. [41] reported that the coagulant active component of M. oleifera could be 187 188 a cationic peptide with a molecular weight between 6 and 16 kDa and isoelectric point at pH 10.
+Gassenschmidt et al. [42] analyzed the primary structure of this peptide, showing large amounts 189 190 of glutamine, proline, arginine in a total of 60 residues.
+Ali et al. [43] reported that M. oleifera 191 bio-active coagulants have low molecular weight (between 1 - 6.5 kDa) and were effective for 192 treatment of a low turbidity river water between 34-36 Nephelometric Turbidity Units (NTU).